protomaps/PMTiles/spec/v3/spec.md

 #### Number of Tile Entries

-The Number of Tile Entries is an 8-byte field specifying the total number of tile entries (_Run-Length_ is greater than 0).
+The Number of Tile Entries is an 8-byte field specifying the total number of tile entries: entries where _RunLength_ is greater than 0).

 A value of `0` indicates that the number is unknown.